aalfiann/fastify-boilerplate/readme.md

 Fastify Boilerplate with JWT, Mongoose and Bulma

 ### Get Started
-Please see the documetations at [here](https://github.com/aalfiann/fastify-boilerplate/wiki).
+Please see the documentations at [here](https://github.com/aalfiann/fastify-boilerplate/wiki).

 ### Features
 - Login